microsoft/msquic/docs/api/QUIC_CONNECTION_EVENT.md

 `Address`

+The new local IP address.

 ## QUIC_CONNECTION_EVENT_PEER_ADDRESS_CHANGED

 This event is delivered when the remote address used for the primary/active path communication has changed.

 `Address`

+The new peer IP address.

 ## QUIC_CONNECTION_EVENT_PEER_STREAM_STARTED